Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Background and Motivation

-\textit{\textbf{Detailed Network simulation:}} Since inter-PE communication becomes a significant performance factor for large-scale manycore systems, the capability to model different configurations of the network-on-chip (NoC) and the inter-chip interconnect in detail is essential when modeling these systems.
-While there are several cycle-accurate NoC simulators such as Xpipes~\cite{xpipes}, NOXIM~\cite{noxim}, SICOSYS~\cite{SICOSYS}, BookSim~\cite{booksim}, among others~\cite{horro}, most of the existing multicore system simulators~\cite{compiler_decades,prime,graphite} do not model the NoC in detail.
-Although some implementations incorporate these NoC models within system simulators (e.g. Xpipes with Gem5), a functional architecture simulator (with cycle-accurate NoC modeling) able to simulate beyond a thousand PEs was not offered so far.
+\textit{\textbf{Network modeling:}} Since inter-PU communication becomes a significant performance factor for large-scale manycore systems, the capability to model different configurations of the network-on-chip (NoC) and the inter-chip interconnect in detail is essential when modeling these systems.
+While there are several cycle-accurate NoC simulators such as Xpipes~\cite{xpipes}, NOXIM~\cite{noxim}, SICOSYS~\cite{SICOSYS}, BookSim~\cite{booksim}, among others~\cite{horro}, most of the existing multicore system simulators~\cite{dec++,prime,graphite} do not model the NoC in detail.
+Although some implementations incorporate these NoC models within system simulators (e.g. Xpipes with Gem5), a functional architecture simulator (with cycle-accurate NoC modeling) able to simulate beyond a thousand PUs has not been offered so far. \proj fills this gap.